 Use branch versioned data

 Use branch versioned data (a type of enterprise geodatabase versioning) when you want to provide multiuser editing in a service-oriented architecture (through feature services) and your users don't need direct access to the geodatabase.
-To compare versioning types, see ArcGIS Pro's topic Versioning types.
+To compare versioning types, see Versioning types in the ArcGIS Pro documentation.

 With branch versioning, editors can work within their own personal version of a geodatabase so that other users don't see incomplete work and editors don't block one another from accessing the data.
 Each version can represent ongoing work, such as a design or a group of work orders, work that can span multiple sessions and extend over a period of weeks or months if necessary.